chimericdream/worldofpannotia.com/src/_races/troglodyte.md

     - baseEcl: 4
       levelAdjust: 2
       traits: |
-         * Racial Hit Dice: A troglodyte begins with two levels of humanoid, which provide 2d8 Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +3, Ref +0, and Will +0.
+         * Racial Hit Dice: A troglodyte begins with two levels of humanoid, which provide {% die_roll 2 8 0 %} Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +3, Ref +0, and Will +0.
          * Racial Skills: A troglodyte's humanoid levels give it skill points equal to 5 * (2 + Int modifier, minimum 1).
 Its class skills are {% skill_link hide %} and {% skill_link listen %}.
          * Racial Feats: A troglodyte's humanoid levels give it one feat.
 A troglodyte receives Multiattack as a bonus feat.
 ---